Erik Satie: Last years

-Despite being a musical iconoclast, and encourager of modernism, Satie was uninterested to the point of antipathy about innovations such as the telephone, the gramophone and the radio.
+Despite being a musical iconoclast, and encourager of modernism, Satie was uninterested to the point of antipathy in innovations such as the telephone, the gramophone and the radio.
 He made no recordings, and as far as is known heard only a single radio broadcast (of Milhaud's music) and made only one telephone call.
-Although his personal appearance was customarily immaculate, his room at Arcueil was in Orledge's word "squalid", and after his death the scores of several important works believed lost were found among the accumulated rubbish.
+Although his personal appearance was immaculate, his room at Arcueil, according to Orledge, was "squalid", and after his death the scores of several important works believed lost were found among the accumulated rubbish.
 He was incompetent with money.
 Having depended to a considerable extent on the generosity of friends in his early years, he was little better off when he began to earn a good income from his compositions, as he spent or gave away money as soon as he received it.
 He liked children, and they liked him, but his relations with adults were seldom straightforward.
 One of his last collaborators, Picabia, said of him:

 Throughout his adult life Satie was a heavy drinker, and in 1925 his health collapsed.
 He was taken to the Hôpital Saint-Joseph in Paris, diagnosed with cirrhosis of the liver.
-He died there at 8.00 p.m. on 1 July, at the age of 59.
+He died there at 8:00 p.m. on 1 July, at the age of 59.
 He was buried in the cemetery at Arcueil.